 According to Marshall, external effects are essential to understand the making of agglomerations.
 Marshallian economies aim to capture a fundamental idea: an agglomeration is the outcome of a snowball effect in which the concentration of a growing number of agents, who benefit from the advantages generated by a greater diversity and/or a greater specialization in activities, reinforces these advantages, thus attracting new agents, and so on.
-However, as seen above, working with such tools often amounts to using black boxes.
-Although informational spillovers and learning processes are likely to be one of the engines of development at a microspatial level, it is hard to see how they could operate in
+However, as seen above, working with such tools often amounts to using black boxes.11 Although informational spillovers and learning processes are likely to be one of the engines of development at a microspatial level, it is hard to see how they could operate in the making of spatial inequalities at the interregional level because their scope is spatially bounded.

-&lt;sup>11Ever since Scitovsky (1954), two categories of external effects have been distinguished: technological externalities and pecuniary externalities.
+11Ever since Scitovsky (1954), two categories of external effects have been distinguished: technological externalities and pecuniary externalities.
 The former are restricted only to nonmarket interactions directly affecting individual utility or firms' production functions.
 The latter result from market interactions and affect firms or consumers/workers by means of exchanges involving prices.